GeekStories/GeekStories/README.md

 👋 Hi, I’m @GeekStories

-        I'm 22, and from New Zealand.
-My first ever project was a RPG game written in Batch using Notepad (classic).
+        I'm 23, and from New Zealand.

-        ps: it has since been lost to time, but a remake in notepad could be on the books

 👀 I’m interested in